inchworks/picinch/docs/install-5-customise.md

 **website** Website name, added to page titles and shown on log-in page.

-Note that the default copyright and privacy statements were not written by someone with legal or data privacy expertise.
-You must review the text and decide if it is suitable for your website.
+_The default copyright and privacy statements were not written by anyone with legal or data privacy expertise.
+You should review the text and decide if it is suitable for your website._
 ### Graphics
 Files in `images/` replace the default brand and favicon images for PicInch.